the tidewater trio

 May 11, 2019, 11am-1pm: The Tidewater Trio plays for the Mothers’ Day tea at Evergreen Historic House, Dartmouth.

 May 4, 2019: Two private engagements, one for the MCPA Association, the other for Worthington Place.

 Nov.
-28, 2018, 4pm-6pm: The Tidewater Trio plays for the Atlantic School of Theology Open House.
+28, 2018, 4pm-6pm: The Tidewater Trio played for the Atlantic School of Theology Open House.

 Nov.
-17, 2018, 2pm-3:30pm: Alistair and Lydia play for the Afternoon Tea in November at Evergreen Historic House, Dartmouth Museum Society.
+17, 2018, 2pm-3:30pm: Alistair and Lydia played for the Afternoon Tea in November at Evergreen Historic House, Dartmouth Museum Society.
 Tickets available at the link above.

 Oct.
 17, 2018: Lydia plays a private engagement for the Halifax Ladies Musical Club.